Surely you’ve heard someone tell a story that began with, “A funny thing happened on the way to…”

 But what about those times when we tried to get somewhere, and were struck by misfortune, sadness, sorrow, or despair?
 Maybe we were derailed and never got to that intended destination.

-In my newest book to be, numbers are used to describe and discuss archetypal experiences in life within the context of a story.
+In my newest book Scribe to the Pantheon of Rome, numbers are used to describe and discuss archetypal experiences in life within the context of a story.
 The number that best describes an unexpected detour is five.

 Let’s look at one example in the Tarot: the Five of Cups.
 Looking at the picture, we immediately get a sense of the emotion displayed – in a word: sorrow.
 The person shown is mourning the loss of something.
 In front of him/her are three cups spilling their contents.
 From his/her perspective, something failed, which resulted in loss.